rocicorp/diff-server/README.md

 same is true in some sense for any totally or sticky available database, since writes one peer performs might be undone by conflicting writes on another peer.

+# Status

+This is just an idea I've been kicking around for awhile.
+I know that there is probably lots of related research and I'm trying to find it all.
+There are [issues](https://github.com/aboodman/replicant/issues) with the design that I'm working through.

 # Intuition

 Replicant draws inspirating from [Calvin](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf).
 The key insight in Calvin is that the problem of _ordering_